 Before you commit to a project, you need to ensure you have the right balance of bandwidth and resources.
-An integrated content marketing platform like Welcome gives you all the insights you need to red light projects or shuffle priorities:
+An integrated content marketing platform like Optimizely CMP gives you all the insights you need to red light projects or shuffle priorities:

 - Capacity Planning: Understand who’s working on what and when.
 These insights will help you discover under-utilized and over-utilized team members so that you can balance workloads accordingly.

 - Budget Management: Track your budget from start to finish to ensure you have the dollars to complete a project.